alish080/overthewire-bandit-walkthrough/24-bandit-level22-to-level23.md

 - The third line  refres to sending the password of bandit23 to `/tmp/mytarget`
 - so the password is stored in a "/tmp/mytarget"

-> You will have to find the value of "mytarget", you can't directly  run mytarget as the object
+> You will have to find the value of "mytarget", you can't directly  run mytarget as it's  object

 **Run**